The best things to do in Wan Chai

 The best restaurants in Wan Chai

-With intelligent, innovative and even humorous plates, ‘Demon Chef’ Alvin Leung’s three-Michelin star masterpiece is a must try if you have the budget (it’s one of the pricier restaurants on this list).
-Rather than the ten-a-penny east-meets-west fare we’re so used to, Bo Innovation offers a refreshing fusion of traditional and modern Chinese ideas.
+With intelligent, innovative and even humorous plates, ‘Demon Chef’ Alvin Leung’s three-Michelin star masterpiece is a must-try if you have the budget (it’s one of the pricier restaurants on this list).
+Rather than the 10-a-penny east-meets-west fare we’re so used to, Bo Innovation offers a refreshing fusion of traditional and modern Chinese ideas.
 A top spot for a special occasion.

 Serving some of the finest char siu rice in the territory at rock bottom prices, Joy Hing is a must for authentic Cantonese roasted meats.
 The barbecued pork is so good there’s even a Facebook group dedicated to the humble appreciation of the dish.
 The tiny shop fills up quickly so try to arrive early.
 Otherwise, do as many locals do and order your meats to go.

-Housed in a magnificent heritage building revamped from a former pawn shop, The Pawn maintains its colonial charm while serving refined modernised British fare helmed by head chef Tom Aikens.
-Surrounded by modern chic furnishings, diners can tuck in traditional and modern dishes at the ’kitchen’ or head over the Botanicals bar, which looks out to the bustling Wan Chai neighbourhood below.
+Housed in a magnificent heritage building transformed from a former pawn shop, The Pawn maintains its colonial charm while serving refined modern British fare courtesy of head chef Tom Aikens.
+Surrounded by modern chic furnishings, diners can tuck into traditional and modern dishes at the ’kitchen’ or head over to the Botanicals Bar, which looks out onto Johnston Road below.

 Going beyond stereotypical Italian fare, Pirata’s homely family-style dishes are the perfect comfort food.
 Spread out across two sky-high floors, the industrial rustic interiors will have you feeling like you’re dining in a New York penthouse.
 The dishes here are built to share with price tags that won’t break the bank.
 Have a go at the MMM (My Mama’s Meatballs), tagliatelle with black truffle, and roasted suckling pig with apple sauce.